Search warrants served in California boat fire investigation

 Agents with the FBI, the Bureau of Alcohol, Tobacco, Firearms and Explosives and other agencies searched Truth Aquatics' offices in Santa Barbara and the company's two remaining boats, Santa Barbara County sheriff's Lt.
 Erik Raney said.

-The warrants served shortly after 9 a.m. are "a pretty standard" part of the ongoing investigation into the tragedy to determine whether any crimes were committed, he said.
+The warrants served shortly after 9 a.m. are part of the ongoing investigation into the tragedy to determine whether any crimes were committed, he said.
 The office was ringed in red "crime scene" tape as more than a dozen agents took photos and carried out boxes.

 Thirty-four people died when the Conception burned and sank before dawn on Sept.
-2. They were sleeping in a cramped bunkroom below the main deck and their escape routes were blocked by fire.
+2. They were sleeping in a cramped bunkroom below the main deck and fire blocked their escape routes.

 The bodies of all but one victim have been recovered.
 The search for the final body was suspended this weekend because of strong winds and rough seas, Raney said.